DELTA: Dual Consistency Delving with Topological Uncertainty for Active Graph Domain Adaptation: Related Work

-\textbf{Graph Domain Adaptation.} Existing methods for graph domain adaptation can be categorized into three main streams~\cite{shi2024graph}: First, methods that enhance node embeddings on the source graph to improve performance on the target graph.
-This is achieved through adversarial loss functions~\cite{RGDAL, ALEX, GCLN, COCO, SGDA, ASN} or by modifying the message-passing mechanisms of GNNs~\cite{UDAGCN, AdaGCN, DGASN}.
+\textbf{Graph Domain Adaptation.} Existing methods for graph domain adaptation can be categorized into three main streams~\citep{shi2024graph}: First, methods that enhance node embeddings on the source graph to improve performance on the target graph.
+This is achieved through adversarial loss functions~\citep{RGDAL, ALEX, GCLN, COCO, SGDA, ASN} or by modifying the message passing mechanisms of GNNs~\citep{UDAGCN, AdaGCN, DGASN}.
 Second, methods that focus on better adapting the knowledge learned from the source graph domain to the target graph domain.
-This is achieved through data augmentation~\cite{BiAT, GIFI}, spectral methods~\cite{DASGA, SpecReg}, spatial methods~\cite{GraphAE, GRADE}, or pseudo-label alignment~\cite{DEAL, DANE}.
-Third, methods that directly utilize information from the target graph to build models~\cite{TDAN, ACT, DM-GNN}, using the probability distribution of predicted labels on the target graph~\cite{wu2023unsupervised, TDAN} and semantic information~\cite{ACT, wu2020unsupervised}.
+This is achieved through data augmentation~\citep{BiAT, GIFI}, spectral methods~\citep{DASGA, SpecReg}, spatial methods~\citep{GraphAE, GRADE}, or pseudo-label alignment~\citep{DEAL, DANE}.
+Third, methods that directly utilize information from the target graph to build models~\citep{TDAN, ACT, DM-GNN}, using the probability distribution of predicted labels on the target graph~\citep{wu2023unsupervised, TDAN} and semantic information~\citep{ACT, DGASN}.
 However, there is still a lack of methods that explicitly utilize graph topological information, while existing approaches only explore semantic information from a single view, whether edge, path, or node.
-Current methods also rarely explicitly utilize the attribute distribution differences between the nodes in the source and target graphs, with most existing methods addressing this through distribution alignment loss functions~\cite{sun2015survey, cai2024graph}.
+Current methods also rarely explicitly utilize the attribute distribution differences between the nodes in the source and target graphs, with most existing methods addressing this through distribution alignment loss functions~\citep{sun2015survey, cai2024graph}.
 Furthermore, few methods directly address label sparsity in both the source and target graphs.
-Most existing studies assume a high proportion of labeled nodes in the source graph~\cite{DASGA, ASN, GraphAE, GRADE, sun2015survey, cai2024graph}.
-In comparison, our \method{} enriches the labels of the target graph through active learning and innovatively utilizes an edge-oriented graph subnetwork and a path-oriented graph subnetwork to explore topological semantics from complementary perspectives.
+Most existing studies assume a high proportion of labeled nodes in the source graph~\citep{DASGA, ASN, GraphAE, GRADE, sun2015survey, cai2024graph}.
+As a related problem, graph out-of-distribution detection aims to identify nodes that do not belong to a training distribution~\cite{song2022learning,gong2024energy,baograph}.
+In comparison with these aforementioned approaches, our \method{} enriches the labels of the target graph through active learning and innovatively utilizes an edge-oriented graph subnetwork and a path-oriented graph subnetwork to explore topological semantics from complementary perspectives.